Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 * How does behavior in the experiments differ from backward induction? <br>

+	Backward induction in game theory is an iterative process of reasoning backward in time, from the end of a problem or situation, to solve finite extensive form and sequential games, and infer a sequence of optimal actions(“Backward Induction” 2019).
 Based on the backward induction, since participants are worried about privacy violations, they tend not to continue the research or select “choose not to answer”.
 However, the result of the experiments shows that only the rate of affirmative answers (not their disclosure level) is significantly affected.

 * What is the behavioral (e.g., psychological, social) foundation that underpinning the observed behavior?
 	1. Participants care about the payment for attending the research.
 They don’t want to be rejected by researchers due to their apparent nondisclosure.
 So they sometimes will force themselves to be disclosed even when they feel uncomfortable.